MattBommer/QuikLink/README.md

 ##### A simple RSS reader for aggregating articles from all your favorite news sources.

+## Xcode Minimum Version

+This project has a Xcode minimum version of 13.0.
+Using a version before this may prevent you from opening the project or may cause unintended results.

 ## Running QuikLink

 Before the iOS app can be run, you must first setup up the backend and run it in your terminal.
 To do so clone the [QuikLink-Backend](https://github.com/MattBommer/QuikLink-Backend) repo and follow the setup guide listed in the [README.md](https://github.com/MattBommer/QuikLink-Backend/blob/main/README.md)